openthread/wireshark/WiresharkForThread.md

     git clone https://github.com/TheThreadGroup/thread-wireshark.git wireshark

-This will include the patches required for Thread already incorporated into the source files.
+This will clone the repository from the Thread Group site into a directory called `wireshark`.
+This includes all the patches required for Thread already incorporated into the source files.

-Also, the environment variable setup has been put into a file called `vs2013.cfg`.
+Also, the environment variable setup has been put into a file called `vs2013cfg.bat`.
 You will need to alter this to change where your `WIRESHARK_BASE_DIR` is.

 ### Command prompt for building ###